stomp/stomp-spec/src/stomp-specification-1.1.md

 used for `SEND`, `COMMIT`, `ABORT`, and `ACK` frames to bind them to the named transaction.

+Any started transactions which have not been committed will be implicitly aborted if the client sends a `DISCONNECT` frame or if the TCP connection fails for any reason.

 ### COMMIT

 `COMMIT` is used to commit a transaction in progress.